 - 1. Animals must weigh a minimum of 235 pounds to show in the market show.
 The target weight is 260-280 lbs.
-We do not have a maximum weight at our fair but may have to look into implementing a max weight if too many overweight pigs are at fair. - 2.
+We currently do not have a maximum weight limit for pigs at our fair; however, if we encounter a significant number of overweight pigs, we may need to consider implementing one in the future. - 2.
 Animals below minimum weight are not eligible for sale.
-A feeder class will be established for market swine under the required market weight. - 3.
+A feeder show class will be established for market swine under the required market weight. - 3.
 Market swine will be weighed at 6pm on Tuesday of fair and will be weighed only once.
-Re-weighs will be up to the superintendent's discretion only. - 4.
+Re-weighs will be up to the superintendent's discretion only.
+It is rare for a re-weigh to occur, but in the event of an issue, re-weighs will only be conducted at the time of the initial weigh-in.
+Animals being re-weighed are not allowed to return to their pen before the re-weigh. - 4.
 Market swine are intended to provide high quality meat for the consumer.
 Market swine entered at the Fair should be ready for processing regardless of whether they are entered in the Livestock Auction. - 5.
 Animals are judged on individual merit.
 The judge reserves the right to not award a blue ribbon if there is only one entry.
 Champion or Reserve Champion may or may not be awarded at the discretion of the judge. - 6.
 Awards 1st 6th place ribbons will be awarded to each weight class.
 Overall Grand Champion Market Swine receives a banner and their choice of a buckle, jacket or \$90 cash at no additional cost.
-Reserve Grand Champion Market Swine will receive a banner and their choice of the Reserve Grand Champion award, \$30 cash (the award changes yearly and is a \$30 value) or a jacket for an additional \$60.
+Reserve Grand Champion Market Swine will receive a banner and their choice of the Reserve Grand Champion award, \$30 cash (the award changes yearly and is a \$30 value) or a jacket for an additional \$60. - 7.
+Market Swine Weight Suggestions